-- (1) Except as provided by sections (2) and (3) of this rule, and OAR 845-015-0140, alcoholic liquor may be sold, dispensed, served, consumed on, or removed from licensed premises only between the hours of 7 a.m. and 2:30 a.m. - (2) Except as provided by section (3) of this rule, alcoholic liquor may be sold, dispensed, served, consumed on, or removed from a licensed premises located within the Portland International Airport facility only between the hours of 5:00 a.m. and 2:30 a.m.
-However, from 5:00 a.m. to 7:00 a.m. alcoholic liquor may be sold, dispensed, or served only to a ticketed airline passenger with a valid same-day boarding pass. - (3) Licensees whose license privileges permit the sale and distribution of malt beverages, cider, and wines for resale may make deliveries of that alcohol to licensees at any time.
+- (1) Except as provided by sections (2) and (3) of this rule, and OAR 845-015-0140, alcoholic liquor may be sold, dispensed, served, consumed on, or removed from licensed premises only between the hours of 7 a.m. and 2:30 a.m. - (2) Except as provided by section (3) of this rule, alcoholic liquor may be sold, dispensed, served, consumed on, or removed from a licensed premises located within any Oregon public use airport designated as a Category I - Commercial Service Airport by the Oregon Department of Aviation only between the hours of 5:00 a.m. and 2:30 a.m.
+However, from 5:00 a.m. to 7:00 a.m. alcoholic liquor may be sold, dispensed, or served only to a ticketed airline passenger with a valid same-day boarding pass. - (3) Licensees whose license privileges permit the sale and distribution of malt beverages, cider, and wines for resale may make deliveries of that alcohol to licensees at any time